 The Athenaeum of Philadelphia • Autumn 2021

 In 2021 I joined Catchafire, the US based volunteering platform.
 I was delighted to be matched with The Athenaeum of Philadelphia.
-The initial brief was to help The Athenaeum of Philadelphia (founded in 1814) by providing consistency and coherence to their visual identity with a branding guide.
+The initial brief was to help The Athenaeum (founded in 1814) by providing consistency and coherence to their visual identity with a branding guide.
 To deliver any brand guidelines document effectively, both the client and designer need to fully understand the brand.
 So we set about crafting a few pieces of print collateral, then we were able to unlock the treasures that come together to represent The Athenaeum today.
 Photo below of The Athenaeum Reading Room.

 The centre of The Athenaeum crest features the ancient Greek goddess Athena, who is associated with wisdom, handicraft, and warfare.
 As part of my research I visited the Temple of Athena (situated in Troy, Turkey), which dates from the 2nd century BC.
 Carefully refining the crest was the first step, to increasing the legibility of the brand – especially online and across its social channels.
 The resulting Athenaeum crest is cleaner and more flexible in its application.